gabrijelokorn/daydiary/docs/project-proposition/README.md

 # Project Proposition

 ## 1. Project Summary
+Daydiary is a program for storing user's diary - what has happened over the course of the day or other period of time.\
+Program comes with a graphical interface - calendar view of the stored diaries.
+Every diary, which is bound to specific unique date has an option of inserting an image, leaving a note and pinning the content.
+Latter is used for faster access of specific content when searching and is in other applications often denoted as _favorites_.\
+The data the program stores is only on user's personal computer and is not accessible to anyone else.
+Password protection is optional, but recommended.\
+Optionaly, the author of the diary will have an opportunity to export the diary as _pdf document_.\
+Advanced user intput analysis such as number of words, diversity of words and others will be availible to end users and will be graphically supported.
 ## 2. Project Idea
 - ### Background
     Writing a diary is not a common activty and there are not many programs supporting it.
 People writing a diary digitaly often encounter a problem of programs not offering confidentiality.
 It is however among the most important concepts of writing a diary and should not be ignored.